zulip/zulip/templates/zerver/help/create-your-organization-profile.md

 ## Change your organization's name

-{!follow-steps.md!} change the name of your organization.
+Follow the following steps to change the name of your organization.

 2. Edit your organization's name in the **Your organization's name** textbox.
 You can choose any name of up to 40 characters for your organization.